pmbjojo/a-french-guy-in-the-netherlands/README.md

 It highlights key aspects of the experience, such as:

 * Cultural immersion 🇳🇱
-* Daily life and adaptation as a French expat 🇫🇷
+* Daily life and adaptation as a French intern 🇫🇷
 * Personal growth and international perspective 🌍

 It’s not a technical project or collaborative repo — just a personal blog, written primarily for academic purposes but shared publicly in the spirit of openness.